nrfconnect/Asset-Tracker-Template/docs/common/architecture.md

 #### Listeners

 Used by modules that do not have their own thread and that does not block when processing messages.
 A listener will receive a message synchronously in the sender's context.
 For example, the LED module listens for messages on the `LED_CHAN` channel.
-When it receives an `LED_RGB_SET` message from the main module, it will immediately set the RGB LED color without blocking.
-This happens in the main module's context.
+When it receives an `LED_RGB_SET` message from the Main module, it will immediately set the RGB LED color without blocking.
+This happens in the Main module's context.
 The LED module does not have its own thread and does not block when processing messages, so it can be a listener.

 A listener is defined using `ZBUS_LISTENER_DEFINE`, and the listener is added to a channel using `ZBUS_CHAN_ADD_LISTENER`.
 For example, in the LED module it listens for messages on its own channel like this: